Neil Reid: Career

 and Reid quickly faded from national prominence to performing on the Northern England Working men's club circuit.
 Two years after winning Opportunity Knocks, Reid's voice broke and as a result he gave up professional singing.
 He did a final round of concerts in 1974 in South Africa, where he toured with the Irish pop group The Bachelors.
 Reid's 1974 single (his last recording), "Hazel Eyes", was released in South Africa to coincide with the tour.

-He performed "Mother of Mine" on the BBC TV Series Time of Your Life (TX 20 August 1985), saying that he thought he was far too old to be singing it now.

-After leaving show business, Reid became an independent financial adviser, a management consultant, then a director of Oasis Blackpool Church.
+After leaving show business, Reid became an independent financial adviser and a management consultant.
 In 2008 he was interviewed by Amanda Holden about his child stardom for ITV1's When Britain First Had Talent in January 2008.
+In 2024 he took part in the BBC documentary Lena Zavaroni: The Forgotten Child Star.